 Prepare the Dough

-- In a large mixing bowl combine the active sourdough starter, warm water, softened butter, granulated sugar, instant yeast, kosher salt, dry milk powder, whole-wheat flour, and 2 cups all-purpose flour.
+- In a large mixing bowl combine the active sourdough starter, warm water, softened butter, granulated sugar, instant yeast, kosher salt, vital wheat gluten, instant dry milk, whole-wheat flour, and 2 cups all-purpose flour.
 Mix well.

-- Gradually add enough remaining all-purpose flour and knead to form a smooth dough, 5-7 minutes.
+- Gradually add enough remaining all-purpose flour to form a smooth dough and knead 5-7 minutes.
 Place dough in a greased bowl, cover, and let rise for 1-2 hours until noticeably puffy.

 Form and Cook the Muffins